kkestell/recipe-box/README.md

 The `rbx` command-line tool provides utilities for working with recipe files in a git-based repository.

+### Features

+* Store recipes as plain-text files in a git repository.
+* Import recipes from the web, images, text.
+* Export individual recipes to PDF, or generate a cookbook.
+* Edit recipes in a built-in text editor with syntax highlighting and helpful error messages.

 ### Installation

 No installers yet.
 Sorry.